 The North Olympic Group was organized in 2010 and has quickly become a powerful voice for protecting the Peninsula's ecosystem.
 We have 850 members in Clallam and Jefferson counties.
 Our operations are governed by seven volunteers with lots of help by our conservation committees.
 We have no paid staff.
 Meetings are generally held on the second Thursday of each month.
 All Sierra Club members are welcome (in fact encouraged) to attend.
 Since the locations change, it is best to contact one of the ExCom members to find the location of the next meeting.

-Next Executive Committee Meeting: The North Olympic Group Executive Committee meeting will be held Thursday, March 13, 1:00 PM, at the Sequim Library.
+Next Executive Committee Meeting: The North Olympic Group Executive Committee meeting will be held Thursday, April 10th, 1:00 PM, in Port Townsend.
 All Sierra Club members are welcome.
 Contact Monica Fletcher for details.

-Click here to read our January - February newsletter
+Click here to read our March - April Newsletter.

 Announcement!
 Check out the North Olympic Group's new Meetup site for the latest on planned outings and events.
 Click here to join.